SamsungInternet/examples/payment-request-demo-options/README.md

 To run locally, spin up any static web server, such as `python -m SimpleHTTPServer` or [Chrome's web server extension](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en).

-Then load it up on your mobile browser with support for the Payment Request API - try Samsung Internet v5 or Chrome for Android.
-(Edge support is [coming soon](https://blogs.windows.com/msedgedev/2016/12/15/payment-request-api-edge/)).
+Then load it up in a browser with support for the Payment Request API - try Samsung Internet v5, Chrome for Android, or [preview builds of Edge](https://blogs.windows.com/msedgedev/2016/12/15/payment-request-api-edge/).

 If you're not familiar with pointing your mobile phone to a local server on your development machine, there are some instructions [here](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/local-server)